auchitya-cloud/vibrato/README.md

 ## Installation
-AudioCraft requires Python 3.9, PyTorch 2.0.0.
+Vibrato requires Python 3.9, PyTorch 2.0.0.
 To install AudioCraft, you can run the following:

 ```shell
 # Best to make sure you have torch installed first, in particular before installing xformers.